jaredhirsch/firefox-notes/README.md

 - possible MDN integration into IDE
 - Webmaker / Mozilla Learning / Teach the Web could use FF Notes (+ a custom plugin) as a universal toolkit for learning to code

-## Mozilla mission / values
+### Represents Mozilla mission / values
 - Promote web literacy & coding skills globally
 - Democratize web publishing
-- Decentralized alternative to corporate social / blogging platforms
+- Provide a decentralized alternative to corporate social / blogging silos
 - And, a browser feature that's genuinely useful for all kinds of people